asadalgalib/asadalgalib/README.md

 ###

-<p align="left">✨ I'm a Junior Web Developer and a Computer Science and Engineering student with a passion for web development.<br><br>📚 Education : I am currently pursuing a Bachelor of Science (B.Sc.) in Computer Science and Engineering at Barisal Information Technology College.
+<p align="left">✨ I'm a Junior Web Developer and a Computer Science and Engineering student with a passion for web development.
+I specialize in creating Dynamic and Interactive Web Projects.
+Continuously learning and growing.
+Driven by passion, I'm dedicated to mastering the art of web development.<br><br>📚 Education : I am currently pursuing a Bachelor of Science (B.Sc.) in Computer Science and Engineering at Barisal Information Technology College.
 I am in my first semester.<br><br>🎯 Goals :  My goal is to become a skilled web developer, mastering both front-end and back-end technologies.<br><br>🎲 Extra Details : I love traveling, and I have a strong liking for rivers and the sea.
 I also enjoy reading books, with Sharat Chandra being my favorite writer.</p>

 ###